htrc/htrc-feature-reader/README.md

 ### Reading feature files

-The easiest way to start using this library is to use the [FeatureReader](http://htrc.github.io/htrc-feature-reader/htrc_features/feature_reader.m.html#htrc_features.feature_reader.FeatureReader) interface, which takes a list of paths.
+The easiest way to start using this library is to use the [FeatureReader](http://htrc.github.io/htrc-feature-reader/htrc_features/feature_reader.m.html#htrc_features.feature_reader.FeatureReader) interface, which takes a list to Extracted Features files.

 ```python